beejjorgensen/bgc/src/bgc_part_0150_intro.md

 With Visual Studio, `CTRL-F7` will build, and `CTRL-F5` will run.

-With VS Code, things are more complex, but you can hit `F5` to run via the debugger.
+With VS Code, you can hit `F5` to run via the debugger.
 (You'll have to install the C/C++ Extension.)

 With XCode, you can build with `COMMAND-B` and run with `COMMAND-R`.
 To get the command line tools, Google for "XCode command line tools" and